kubernetes/minikube/site/content/en/docs/faq/_index.md

 ```
 minikube start --driver=hyperv
 ```
-Alternatively, you could use "minikube image build" command instead of "docker build"
+Alternatively, you can use `minikube image build`  instead of `minikube docker-env` and `docker build`.

 ## Can I start minikube without Kuberentes runninng ?
 if you only want to use minikube as a Docker Desktop replacement and dont want to use kuberentes itself try: